1. Configuring an Assignment for Grading

 NOTE: The instructions below are for grading assignments that have been configured with “Text Submission” as the submission type.

-1. Log in to Brightspace using your MyCarletonOne credentials.
+1. Log into Brightspace using your MyCarletonOne credentials.

 2. On the Brightspace homepage, locate your course in one of the following ways:

-• Click the Course Selector Grid and select the course from the drop-down menu.
+• Select the Course Selector Grid and select the course from the drop-down menu.
 If you are enrolled in more than 20 courses, you can search for the course name using the search bar.

-3. In the navbar, click Tools.
+3. In the navbar, select Tools.

 4. In the drop-down menu, select Assignments.